A Biblical, Evangelical witness in the Anglican tradition

 2nd and 4th Sundays, 2:30 pm

-Thoughts from the Lectionary for the Sunday after Ascension
+Thoughts from the Lectionary for the Third Sunday in Advent

 Blessings,